floalex/ls-310/week3/week3lessonnotes.md

 ## Skinny Controller, Fat Model is one of the most popular Rails architectural guidelines.

 ## Examples of fat controllers in some popular open source projects.

+## Use macros to make the tests more readable and less duplication
+  - Need to uncomment the `spec_rb` line in rails_help.rb